Learning directed acyclic graphs based on sparsest permutations

 \end{definition}

-Along the lines of the strong-faithfulness assumption for constraint-based methods, we need to introduce a strong-SMR assumption in order to guarantee uniform consistency of the SP algorithm.
-We will define this assumption for Gaussian distributions, although it can be extended to other distributions by replacing partial correlation tests with mutual information tests.
-Before stating the strong-SMR assumption, we point out that the faithfulness assumption, the Markov assumption, and the SMR assumption, which are defined for distributions $\mathbb{P}$, naturally extend to sets of CI relations.
+Along the lines of the strong-faithfulness assumption for constraint-based methods, we introduce the \emph{strong-SMR assumption}.
+We define this assumption for Gaussian distributions, although it can be extended to other distributions by replacing partial correlation tests with mutual information tests.
+We point out that the faithfulness assumption, the Markov property, and the SMR assumption, which are defined for distributions $\mathbb{P}$, naturally extend to sets of CI relations.
 In particular, we will be discussing these assumptions with respect to $\Omega_{\lambda}(\mathbb{P})$.